intermine/im-docs/docs/webapp/properties/class-keys.rst

 Class keys
 ================================================================================================================

-Specify keys for the types in the data model by adding it to the `class_keys.properties` file.
-This lets the webapp know how to define when an object of that type is "unique".
-Then you can upload lists of this type.
+Specify keys for the classes in your data model by adding them to the `class_keys.properties` file.
+This lets the webapp know how to uniquely identify objects of these classes.
+Users can then :doc:`upload </webapp/lists/list-upload>` lists of such objects.

 .. index:: class keys, list upload classes